Toast to the ones here today

 One Voice's achievements are significant.
 They performed at the 2002 Utah Summer Olympics.
 They were finalists on 'America's Got Talent'.
 And they have performed at the White House.

-In 2019, the director of the choir, Mark Fukuda, was devastated to learn of the loss of Megan Knorr, one of the original members of the choir.
+In 2019, the director of the choir, Masa Fukuda, was devastated to learn of the loss of Megan Knorr, one of the original members of the choir.
 Megan died by suicide and Mark wanted to do something to honor her memory.

 In addition to participating in several suicide prevention activities, the choir sang a song for Megan.